Sandhu-WSU/TriSocieties-Amplicon-Workshop/README.md

 Please note that if you working with an old version of R Studio, then there may be issues with package installation.
 This tutorial was created using R version 4.0.2 and R Studio 1.3.1073.

+Before starting the analysis on your own samples consider the questions/hypotheses you are addressing.
+The methods/analyses here may give you a good starting point but may not necessarily be the *best* method(s) for your data.